TEALSK12/2nd-semester-introduction-to-computer-science/units/3_unit/05_lesson/projecta.md

 ## Overview

 In this project, you will be creating a daily planner program.
 A daily planner helps a user track what they need to do today and when they need to do it.
-This can be thought of as a TODO list that pairs each action with a time when the action is done.
-A planner can help make sure a person doesn't accidently book two things for the same time.
+This can be thought of as a Todo List that pairs each action with a time when the action is done.
+A planner can help make sure a person doesn't inadvertently book two things for the same time.
 Do you add events to your phone's calendar?

 ## Details